← Back to blog

 • Cost: Free.

-• Convenience: Just hit the microphone key or a custom shortcut.
+• Convenience: Just hit the shortcut key.

 The Bad: